namtvit07/pushpop/README.md

 **[Go to the Deploy Guide](#deploy-guide)**

-#### Want!
-Help?
+#### Need help?

-Not sure how to dig in?
+Don't have a hacker at hand?
 The friendly folks at Keen IO are happy to help you get an Pushpop instance running.

 **Email [team@keen.io](mailto:team@keen.io?subject=I want a Pushpop!)** with the subject "I want a Pushpop!"